michaelsouza/dmdgp-mlm/README.md

 # dmdgp-mlm
-Minimimal Learning Machine (MLM) applied to the Discretizable Molecular Distance Geometry Problem
+Minimal Learning Machine (MLM) applied to the Discretizable Molecular Distance Geometry Problem

 ## Gradient of the MLM training objective function
 From Eq.
 (7) of [1], we have